allfoxwy/UnitXP_SP3/README.md

 - UnitXP_SP3 would line up triggered callbacks in a FIFO queue.
 For each callback in the queue, UnitXP_SP3 would check time before execution.
 If callbacks already used up 1/80 second during a single rendering frame, those remaining callbacks in queue would be delayed to next frame.
 This behavior should smooth some graphical stutter, as repeating Lua code now have a loose time threshold to follow.

+### Screenshot produce JPEG file

+The in-game screenshot produce TGA file but it's huge.

+This mod would produce JPEG file instead.

 ### Tell if UnitXP_SP3 functions are available